 It’s wise to have a realistic idea of how much you want to spend to start with and, a rule of thumb, says Karkal, is to spend around 2% of the property value on any one room.
 “If you've got a million dollar house and you want to do your kitchen, look at spending $20,000.
 If it's a $2m house, use $40,000 as your guide.”

 When assessing how much you will need to finance your renovation, it’s important to err on the side of caution.

 “Things will always pop up when you’re renovating, so you need to have a 20% buffer.
 In older houses, some wiring might need replacing; you might find asbestos in the roof or behind the wall, there might be an unstable brick wall, which you thought was fine.”

 There are a number of finance options available for renovators, depending on the size and scope of your renovation.

-If you already have a home loan with an offset or redraw facility with funds available, consider using it to fund the cost of your renovation, as the interest rate will be lower than obtaining finance through a credit card or personal loan.
+If you already have a home loan with an offset or redraw facility with funds available, consider using that to fund the cost of your renovation.
+Your home loan interest rate should be much lower than obtaining finance through a credit card or personal loan.